Struggling to get interviews?

 Examples of management and leadership skills on a resume

-Management and leadership skills in a resume bullet point
+Management and leadership skills in a work experience bullet point

-If you have a consistent track record of managing people or resources, you can also highlight your skills in your resume summary:
+You can also highlight leadership skills in your resume summary:

 Management and leadership skills in a resume summary